Peyote (Lophophora williamsii): Botany, Ecology, and Conservation of the World’s Most Protected Cactus

 All Articles

-Peyote (Lophophora williamsii) is a slow-growing geophyte cactus native to the Chihuahuan Desert and Tamaulipan thornscrub of northern Mexico and southern Texas.
-The visible button is the tip of a taproot that runs more than 25 cm deep.
-CITES lists it on Appendix II via Cactaceae, not Appendix I; IUCN listed it as Vulnerable in 2017 with a decreasing trend.
+The peyote cactus is Lophophora williamsii, a small, spineless, blue-green button cactus native to the Chihuahuan Desert and Tamaulipan thornscrub of northern Mexico and southern Texas.
+The visible button is the crown of a taproot more than 25 cm deep.
+CITES lists it on Appendix II via Cactaceae, not Appendix I; the IUCN assessed it Vulnerable in 2017.

 Wild Lophophora williamsii button at soil level beside a nurse plant in Chihuahuan Desert habitat